hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

      ]
 ```

 This example shows what the `parameters` portion of a HAPI `info` response would look like for a set of solar images.
 The parameter name `solar_images` is given a `stringType` of `uri` and has a `mediaType` and `scheme` specified.
-There are also other parameters that could be used on the client side for filtering the images by wavelength or cadence.
+Not `base` is given, so the URIs would need to be fully qualified.
+There are also other parameters (`cadence`, `wavelength`, and `contains_active_region`) that could be used on the client side for filtering the images by the values of those parameters.

 ## 3.7 `data`